ckw017/ckw017.github.io/_posts/2026-07-07-Dodecahedra.md

 The first bit mask selects 4 bits from each group of 5 which we shift 1 bit to the right.
 The second bit mask selects the remaining bit from each group and shifts them 4 bits to the left.
-This effectively cycles each group of 5 bits in a way that resembles rotation.
+This effectively cycles each group of 5 bits in a way which resembles rotation.
 The following animation visualizes the bit shifts on an arbitrary structure:

 <center>